RevenueCat/revenuecat-docs/docs_source/🧰 Test - Launch/debugging/troubleshooting-the-sdks.md

 ** 4. Check the Swift version: ** Check that the value for [`SWIFT_VERSION` isn't overridden by the `Podfile`, if you have one.](https://github.com/RevenueCat/purchases-flutter/issues/168#issuecomment-796468415).
 ** 5. Enable Swift support: ** If you're getting errors when compiling Swift files after this, try adding a single, empty Swift file to the project.

+### If you're using SPM:
+** 1. ** If you're using the `RevenueCat` Package from a framework and get `(fatal) module 'RevenueCat' not found`, disable Clang's Module Verifier (`ENABLE_MODULE_VERIFIER`) from build settings.
+That does not work correctly with SPM as of Xcode 14.3 and 15.0 (`FB13048691`).

 ### If you're using CocoaPods:
 **1. Make sure you're using the latest version of CocoaPods.** You can see your version by running `pod --version`, and find the [latest version here](https://github.com/CocoaPods/CocoaPods/releases/latest).
 ** 2. Re-install pods:** run `pod deintegrate` and then `pod install`, then try running / archiving the project again.
-** 3. Make sure that the deployment target is set correctly:** it should be set to `9.0` or newer for iOS or tvOS, `10.12` or newer for macOS and `6.2` or newer for watchOS.
+** 3. Make sure that the deployment target is set correctly:** it should be set to `11.0` or newer for iOS or tvOS, `10.13` or newer for macOS and `6.2` or newer for watchOS.
 The requirements might be higher if you're using other frameworks, such as React-Native.
 You should check this value both in the `Podfile`, and by going into the Project settings, then select the target, and look for the value in the general tab:
 ![](https://files.readme.io/43c42c6-Screen_Shot_2021-05-03_at_3.43.57_PM.png "Screen Shot 2021-05-03 at 3.43.57 PM.png")
 ** 4. Check the Swift version: ** Check that the value for [`SWIFT_VERSION` isn't overridden by the `Podfile`](https://github.com/RevenueCat/purchases-flutter/issues/168#issuecomment-796468415).
 ** 5. Enable Swift support: ** If you're getting errors when compiling Swift files after this, try adding a single, empty Swift file to the project.